sonic-net/DASH/Documentation/dash-high-level-design.md

 The functionality of the new *dash container* in the user space is to receive content from the Software Defined Networking (SDN) controller to control setup for the overlay configurations.
 DASH receives the objects, translates them with a **gNMI agent**, provides them to the *SONiC OrchAgent* for further translation onto the dataplane via the **SAI database**.

+Note the following:

+- **DASH API** shall be exposed as gNMI interface as part of the SONiC gNMI container.
+- **DASH clients** shall configure SONiC via gRPC get/set calls.
+- **gNMI container** has the config backend to translate/write  DASH objects to CONFDB and/or APPDB.
+- **DASH orchestration agent** (_dashorch_) in the SWSS container subscribes to the DB objects programmed by the DASH agent.
+These objects are not expected to be programmed to kernel, so orchestration agent writes to ASICDB for the DASH technology provider SAI implementation to finally program the DPU.
+The DASH orchestration agent shall write the state of each tables to STATEDB used by the applications to fetch the programmed status of DASH configured objects.

 > [!NOTE]
 > @lihuay @lguohan @prsunny - would you review and/or improve this write-up?